Emmanuelsims/odin-recipes/README.md

 This is my first every html web page project ive done.
 I will be displaying my html skills i have aquired in a couple days.
-I hope down the life i can look back at this and see how far I became coding.
+I hope down the life I can look back at this and see how far I became coding.
 Im very confident that I will do a good job and Ill write a self reflection when im done!!

+This is my self reflection...
+I am fairly comfortable with html and its syntax and their elements and tags.
+It was fun making it and applying everything I learned and I will look back at this months and years down the line and see how far I came.